What Is Von Willebrand Disease?

 - If bleeding happens, apply pressure to the area.

-- During nosebleeds, pinch the soft part of the nose and lean slightly forward to keep the blood from flowing down your throat.
+- During nosebleeds, pinch the soft part of the nose and have your child lean slightly forward to keep the blood from flowing down the throat.

-- Tell your hematologist if any surgery or procedures are planned.
+- Tell your child's hematologist if any surgery or procedures are planned.

 - Girls with VWD who are having very heavy or long-lasting periods may want to see an adolescent medicine doctor or a gynecologist for advice.

-- Tell the dentist that you have VWD.
-You might need medicine before dental work to reduce bleeding.
+- Tell the dentist that your child has VWD.
+Your child might need medicine before dental work to reduce bleeding.

-- Do not take aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, for pain or fever.
+- Kids with VWD should not take aspirin and other non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, for pain or fever.
 These drugs affect how platelets work and can increase the risk of bleeding.
 It is safe to take acetaminophen, which doesn't affect platelet function.

-- Contact sports might risky for teens with VWD.
-Instead, you can stay active with activities like swimming, biking, and walking.
+- Contact sports might risky for kids and teens with VWD.
+Instead, they could stay active with activities like swimming, biking, and walking.
 Discuss any restrictions with your doctor.

-- Call your doctor right away if you have any excessive or unexplained bleeding.
+- Call your doctor right away if your child has any excessive or unexplained bleeding.